 Before eating your Thanksgiving meal, let your family members say a thank you prayer to God for all the blessings and answered prayers.

 Make each one say their top ten list of things or people or incidents that they are grateful for.

 You can tell them to jot these down the day or night before, so they are not caught off guard.

-This will teach your kids to be always aware of their blessings, be counting them instead of their woes, and not become a grumbling individual.
+This will teach your kids to be always aware of their blessings, be counting them instead of their woes, and not become grumbling individuals.

 3. Play board games as a family

 Educational board games should be handy.
 Start looking at your collections or buy new ones.

 Playing any board game with your child will build his trust with you.
 Likewise, this is also a great time to teach him about spelling, reading, counting and thinking logically.

 Here are five awesome choices.
 Click the images to check the prices.

 After a board game or two, grab a blanket and snuggle with your kids as you watch a movie together.
 Choose from any kids’ movies on Netflix or you can buy DVD movies like these.

 A Charlie Brown Thanksgiving 40th Anniversary Deluxe Edition (DVD)– a classic, which tells the fun and hilarious get-together of Charlie Brown and his friends for a big turkey party.
 Kids and grown ups will love this, plus, with a bonus story of the Mayflower Voyagers, the Pilgrim’s journey to the new world, and their adventures.

 Room on the Broom– a magical tale about friendship and family.
-The dragon wants to eat the witch?
-Find out how and why in this 26 minute film, based on the book of the same title.
+Does the dragon want to eat the witch?
+Find out how and why in this 26-minute film, based on the book of the same title.

 5. Start a family gratitude journal

 Thanksgiving day is the best time to start this family tradition.
 Especially amidst the COVID-19 pandemic, you and your family have a lot to be thankful for.